7.10 Principles and Standards for Safeguarding Supervision

 • Contribute to organisational responsibility for competent accountable performance.

 Safeguarding supervision should be provided within a structured process.
 Good practice requires an experienced supervisor with knowledge of safeguarding appropriate to the context in which the supervisee works.
-Supervisors should be supported in accessing additional training and guidance from the safeguarding lead(s) within the organisation that hold responsibility for fulfilling the requirements of statutory legislation and guidance (e.g. Working Together 2018, The Intercollegiate Document).
+Supervisors should be supported in accessing additional training and guidance from the safeguarding lead(s) within the organisation that hold responsibility for fulfilling the requirements of statutory legislation and guidance (e.g. Working Together to Safeguard Children, The Intercollegiate Document).

 All practitioners have a responsibility to seek safeguarding supervision if they are concerned about the welfare of a child and require support and advice about whether action is needed to safeguard that child.
 It would be appropriate for any member of staff to seek advice and guidance on safeguarding issues from any member of staff providing safeguarding supervision in their department/organisation.
 Where additional safeguarding supervision is sought, feedback should be given to the member of staff’s manager to inform their own management supervision.